-WAL 231
+T 141 WAL E3

-Teitl adroddiad: 2023-24 Month 7 Health Board Fir nance Report
+Teitl adroddiad: 2023-24 Month 7 Health Board Fir ance Report

+lance Report

 Report title:

-Adrodd i: Health Board
+Adrodd i: Llealth Deard

-Report to:
+Report to: Health Board

-Dyddiad y Cyfarfod:
+Dyddiad y

+Cyfarfod:

-oʻylarioti.
-Thursday, 30 November 2023
+Dete of Thursday, 30 November 2023

 Date of Meeting:

-Crynodeb The purpose of this report is to p
+Crynodeb The purpose of this report is to pr rovide a briefing on the financial

-Gweithredol: performance of the Health Board for the 2023, to update on forecast outturn for or the Financial ye ear to 31st March
+Gweithredol: performance of the Health Board for th ne year to date as at end of October

-Executive Summary: 2023, to update on forecast outdin for the Financial year to sist march 2024 to include risks to delivery/mitigations in place and to brief the Board on the delivery of the approved capital programme.
+2023, to update on forecast outturn fo

+Executive Summary: 2024 to include risks to delivery/mitiga on the delivery of the approved capital to brief the Board

+Caninary. programme.

 Finance Report

+The Health Board's original financia al plan has beer revised due to

+additional funding allocations receive •

+result of the Welsh Government Budge • s has reduced the

+planned deficit from £134.1m to £33.0 m.

-The Health Board's original financial plan has been revised due to additional funding allocations received in month totalling £101.1m as a result of the Welsh Government Budgetary Review.
-This has reduced the planned deficit from £134.1m to £33.0m.
-However, the Health Board also received notification from Welsh Government it is to improve the deficit plan from the original £134.1m by 10%, the result being an outturn control total of a £20m deficit for the financial year (£134m, add back the allocation of £101m and the £13m improvement ask of Welsh Government) articulated within the below table;
+However the Health Board also received notificat tion from Welsh

+However, the Health Board also received notification from Welsh Government it is to improve the deficit plan from the original £134.1m by

+10%, the result being an outturn control total of a £20m deficit for the

+financial year (£134m, add back the allocation of £101m and the £13m improvement ask of Welsh Government) articulated within the below table;

+improvement ask of weish Governmer it) articulated with In the below table,

 DESCRIPTION £m's £m's

 Deficit Plan 134.10

 Health Board 10% improvement (13.41)

 Deficit Plan 120.69

+Conditionally Recurrent

-Conditionally Recurrent Underlying deficit contribution Inflationary uplift (33.30) (41.30) (74.60)
+Underlying deficit contribution (33.30) (74.60)

+Inflationary uplift (41.30)

+Non-Recurrent

+Inflationary uplift (16.70) (26.09)

-Non-Recurrent Inflationary uplift Energy Other (16.70) (9.80) 0.41 (26.09)
+Energy Other (9.80) 0.41

 REVISED CONTROL TOTAL 20.00

-The Health Board forecast outturn for 2 £33.0m (the £134.1m add back the a does not achieve the £20m control to evident in attainment of the additional dditional income o otal as a consequ of £101.1m).
-This
+The Health Board forecast outturn for 2 2023/24 has been adjusted down to

+£33.0m (the £134.1m add back the a

+does not achieve the £20m control to ence of the risks

+evident in attainment of the additional 10% ask.